April 8, 2020

-The CDC and WHO have requested that healthy individuals do NOT use single-use N95 masks or respirators if they are currently healthy.
-There is a shortage of medical grade masks in many countries, including the United States.
+The CDC and WHO continue to request that healthy individuals do NOT use single-use N95 respirators or surgical masks unless they have a confirmed case of COVID-19, are a caregiver for a confirmed case, or are medical personnel.
+There continues to be a dire shortage of medical grade masks in many countries, including the United States.
 Masks need to be reserved for medical personnel, the infected, and caregivers of the infected.
-If you or your business are in possession of single-use N95 masks or respirators and you are not infected, please consider donating your masks to your local hospital.
+If you or your business are in possession of single-use N95 respirators or surgical masks that are not required, please consider donating your masks to your local hospital or health department.

 The WHO advises that you maintain a safe distance of at least 6ft or 1m between you and other people, especially if they are coughing or sneezing.
 When one coughs or sneezes they spray respiratory droplets into the air that may be infected with COVID-19 or other viruses.
 Maintaining a safe distance helps protect you from potentially inhaling these infected droplets.